hashtag-incIude/kong/README.md

 Made available as an open-source project in 2015, its core values are high performance and extensibility.

+Cloud-native architecture is the design or plan for applications and services built specifically to exist in the cloud.

 Actively maintained, Kong is widely used in production at companies ranging from startups to Global 5000 as well as government organizations.